Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/spack_demo.md

   **Note** `spack external find` is an experimental feature and might fail.
 System packages [can be defined manually](https://spack.readthedocs.io/en/latest/getting_started.html#system-packages).

 - Found packages (including version, configuration etc.) are stored in `~/.spack/packages.yaml`.
-There one can add further packages manually.
-        - **Note** Maybe show content of this file.
+There one can add further packages manually. **Note**: Maybe show content of this file.

 - Concretize a spec to trigger bootstrap process (optional)